rohitmaurya2545/Currency--Conveter/README.md

 * CSS: For styling the web page.
 * JavaScript: For functionality and interacting with the exchange rate API.

-## Setup and Installation
+# Setup and Installation
- 1.Clone the repository:
+ Clone the repository:
   sh
   git clone https://github.com/rohitmaurya2545/currency-converter.git
   cd currency-converter
- 2.Open the project:
+ Open the project:
   Open index.html in your preferred web browser.

 # Usage